karpierz/pcap-ct/README.rst

 - libpcap
 - TBD...
-- ATTENTION: currentlly works and tested only for Windows
+- ATTENTION: currently works and tested only for Windows

 Installation
 ============